 Yikes, it looks like you’re a very jealous partner.
 You might want to consider seeking some professional help to work through these feelings.
 Remember, it’s important to trust your partner and respect their boundaries.

-How to know if you are a Jealous Partner
+How to Know if You Are a Jealous Partner

 First and foremost, it’s important to recognize and acknowledge your jealous feelings.
 Ignoring or pretending they don’t exist will only worsen things in the long run.